 Church roof and stonework renewal 2017

 In 2017-18, a major refurbishment project was undertaken on our church.
 The 175 year old roof-slates and tons of weathered stonework were replaced, and much of the ceiling plaster was renewed.
-This £800,000 project was largely paid for by the parish but supported by a £250,000 grant from the Heritage Lottery Fund.
-See pictures of the problems being tackled in our photo gallery.
+See a series of pictures of the problems being tackled in our photo gallery.

 What was the problem?